Hotline :

 Similarly, if there are other permissible expenses such as court filing fees for Grant of Probate or Letters of Administration, we may ask to see proof of invoice or receipt before we allow the funds to be released.

-We may require Grant of Probate or Letters of Administration to release amounts above particular thresholds.
+We may require Grant of Probate or Letters of Administration to release amounts above our policy thresholds.

 Business Accounts